 As far as what helps people stay married, married adults said in a 2015 survey that having shared interests (64%) and a satisfying sexual relationship (61%) were very important to a successful marriage.
 More than half (56%) also named sharing household chores.

 3The number of U.S. adults cohabiting with a partner is on the rise.
-In addition to the half of U.S. adults who are married, 7% were cohabiting in 2016.
+In addition to the half of U.S. adults who were married, 7% were cohabiting in 2016.
 The number of Americans living with an unmarried partner reached about 18 million in 2016, up 29% since 2007.
 Roughly half of cohabiters are younger than 35 – but cohabitation is rising most quickly among Americans ages 50 and older.

 4Remarriage is on the rise.
 In 2013, 23% of married people had been married before, compared with just 13% in 1960.
 Four-in-ten new marriages in 2013 included a spouse who had said “I do” (at least) once before, and in 20% of new marriages both spouses had been married at least once before.